Daniil-SV/SCTX-Converter/README.md

 - `--compress-data` or `-c`:  use this option while encoding to compress data and make the resulting file smaller

 - `--texture-only` or `-t`: use this option if you just want to get png texture, without json.
-Also keep in mind that without json file you will not be able to convert png back to sctx.
+Also keep in mind that without json file you will not be able to convert png back to sctx

+- `--use-padding` or `-p`: aligns file to 16 bytes.
+I don't know why, but this feature is supported by format itself